+We are continuing to work closely with and communicate to our clients about the cyber-incident.
+We are also continuing to focus on improving our internal information security and risk management functions across the company, and assisting our customers in doing the same.
 We have increased the amounts spent on information security in 2011 and 2012.
-Due to the increased frequency and the evolving nature of cyberincidents we will have to continue to implement enhancements to protect the security of our information systems and data in 2012 and beyond, as we, like the rest of the industry, deal with these evolving threats.
+Due to the increased frequency and the evolving nature of cyber-incidents we expect to continue to implement enhancements to protect the security of our information technology systems and data, as well as the information technology data of our clients that we possess.